RomanKoshkin/EEG/README.md

 This script attempts to find the optimal spatial filter to maximize the difference between low and high WM load in the window of interest.

 All the above scripts ran trouble-free under EEGlab v13.5.4b.
-We cannot guarantee that it would work with other versions of EEGlab.
+We cannot guarantee that they would work with other versions of EEGlab.

 ## Data